ays19/ays19/README.md

 # 👋 Hi, I'm Ahsan Yasir Sharar

-I am Ahsan Yasir Sharar, a **Software Engineer** and graduate in Computer Science and Engineering with a strong passion for technology-driven innovation.
-I am particularly drawn to ColabHero's mission of fostering collaboration and creating impactful solutions.
+Hi there!
+I'm Ahsan Yasir Sharar, a passionate Software Engineer and problem-solver.
+I love creating innovative solutions that make life easier and enjoy working with a wide range of technologies, including Python, PHP, and MySQL.
+I’ve been sharpening my skills in programming, web development, and data analysis.

+When I’m not coding, you’ll find me learning new tools, contributing to exciting projects, or brainstorming ideas to bring concepts to life.

 ---